yuki-yoshida/JAIST/AWS/ReadMe.md

 ### Step 1-4: Split the first rule case into cases where the condition of the rule does or does not hold.
  - Since the conditional clause of R01 requires that all properties of the initial resource are ready, the current case should be split into following two cases:
   - Case 2-1-1: All properties of the initial resource are ready => the goal holds because R01 is applicable and so `cont(S)` reduces to true.
-  - Case 2-1-2: At least one property of the initial resource is notready.
+  - Case 2-1-2: At least one property of the initial resource is not-ready.

 ### Step 1-5: When there is a dangling link, split the case into cases where the linked object does or does not exist.
- - Since the notready property has a dangling `refer` link, the current case should be split into following three cases:
+ - Since the not-ready property has a dangling `refer` link, the current case should be split into following three cases:
   - Case 2-1-2-1: When the resource referred by the property does not exist => the goal holds because `wfs-allPRHaveRRS(S)` reduces to false and so `inv(S)` reduces to false.
   - Case 2-1-2-2-1: When the resource idRRS referred by the property is initial.
   - Case 2-1-2-2-1: When the resource idRRS referred by the property is started => the goal holds because `init(S)` reduces to false.